Above: Lily of the Valleys. (5/24/19).

 Despite its name, the flower is not a lily and is scientifically classified as part of the Asparagaceae (asparagus) family.

 Convallaria majalis is an herbaceous perennial plant that forms extensive colonies by spreading underground stems called rhizomes.
-It is native throughout the cool temperate Northern Hemisphere in Asia and Europe and is a garden escapee in Wisconsin where they are considered invasive.
+Lily of the Valley is native throughout the cool temperate Northern Hemisphere in Asia and Europe.
+However, it's a garden escapee in Wisconsin where it's considered invasive.
+It is slow to spread but long lived once established, forming dense colonies and crowding out native species.
+Lily of the Valley is toxic to both animals and humans.

 The delicate white bell shaped flowers gives off a pleasant, sweet perfumed scent.